Security, Monitoring, Streaming Operations

 Supervised Learning: Train classifiers on labeled attack/normal data

-Unsupervised Learning: Detect anomalies without labeled data
+Unsupervised Learning: Detect anomalies without labeled data, ideal for discovering zero-day attacks

 Example ML-Based Detection Flow: